arvidn/libtorrent/trunk/docs/manual.rst

 		size_t iov_len;
 	};

-The return value is the number of bytes actually written.
+The return value is the number of bytes actually read or written, or -1 on failure.
+If it returns -1, the error code is expected to be set to

 Every buffer in ``bufs`` can be assumed to be page aligned and be of a page aligned size, except for the last buffer of the torrent.
-The buffer can be assumed to fit a fully page aligned number of bytes though.
+The allocated buffer can be assumed to fit a fully page aligned number of bytes though.
+This is useful when reading and writing the last piece of a file in unbuffered mode.

-This function should write the data in ``buf`` to the given slot (``slot``) at offset ``offset`` in that slot.
-The buffer size is ``size``.
+The ``offset`` is aligned to 16 kiB boundries  *most of the time*, but there are rare exceptions when it's not.
+Specifically if the read cache is disabled/or full and a client requests unaligned data, or the file itself is not aligned in the torrent.
+Most clients request aligned data.

 move_storage()